telekom-mms/sectpmctl/README.md

 As sectpmctl will provision your TPM in a minimal way it is required to start the installation with a cleared TPM.
 That can be achived in three
 ways:

 - Clear the TPM (sometimes also called Security Chip) in the BIOS if available.
-Some BIOS require you press a key after a reboot to clear the TPM.
+Some BIOS types require you press a key after a reboot to clear the TPM.
 - Use Windows to disable TPM autoprovisioning and clear the TPM by using PowerShell commands, followed by a reboot.
 - Execute in Linux: "echo 5 | sudo tee /sys/class/tpm/tpm0/ppi/request" and reboot.